-- In heavy city traffic where the outside temperature regularly reaches 90°F (32°C) or higher. - · In hilly or mountainous terrain. - · When doing frequent trailer towing. - Uses such as found in taxi, police car or delivery service.
+- 6. Transaxle Service For manual transaxles, fluid doesn't require changing.
+See Periodic Maintenance Inspections.
+For automatic transaxles, change both the fluid and filter every 15,000 miles (25 000 km) if the vehicle is mainly driven under one or more of these conditions: - In heavy city traffic where the outside temperature regularly reaches 90°F (32°C) or higher. - In hilly or mountainous terrain. - When doing frequent trailer towing.
+(With some models, you shouldn't ever tow a trailer.
+See Towing a Trailer in the Index.) - Uses such as found in taxi, police car or delivery service.

-If you do not use your vehicle under any of these conditions, change both the fluid and filter every 100,000 miles (160 000 km).
+If you do not use your vehicle under any of these conditions, change both the fluid and filter every 100,000 miles (166 000 km).